University of Rwanda: History

-At the time of its creation, education officials reported that they "hoped that the university will improve the quality of education and effectively respond to current national and global needs".
-Eugene Kwibuka of the Rwandan newspaper The New Times reports that many of the university's senior managers are well-established scholars with records of improving the performance of their previous institutions, but that many of them "are also well known elite Rwandans or dedicated friends of Rwanda and advisors to President Kagame, who have recently contributed to the development of the education sector in Rwanda or have recently been involved with designing the newly created University of Rwanda".
-A key challenge facing the university is argued to be a lack of qualified lecturers.
+The University of Rwanda was created to improve the quality of education and effectively respond to national and global needs.
+Most of the university's senior managers were well-established scholars with records of improving the performance of their previous institutions.
+Other managers were well known elite Rwandans or dedicated friends of Rwanda and advisors to President Kagame.
+A key challenge facing the university was argued to be a lack of qualified lecturers.

-A 2015 article published in the Annals of Global Health, for example, notes that in the School of Public Health, part of the College of Medicine and Health Sciences, a barrier to the university merger's goal of improving the quality of higher education teaching and research in Rwanda is "limited skilled academic staff".
-The School employs six PhD-level and six master's-level faculty, as well as five research assistants.
-Moreover, it delivers a large number of degree programmes and has a "disproportionate student-supervisor ratio" of 15 students per PhD-holding faculty member.

-The university leadership plans to increase the proportion of academic staff holding doctoral degrees from 20 per cent to 60 per cent by 2024.
-In February 2019, it was announced that the university would start offering a master's degree in Kinyarwanda.
+The university leadership planned to increase the proportion of academic staff holding doctoral degrees from 16 per cent to 61 per cent by 2024.
+As of 2022, the proportion of doctorate degree rose to 35%.

 Organisation and administration

 The organization of the University of Rwanda's Leadership is divided into five levels.

 Chancellor

 The Chancellor of The University of Rwanda is appointed by Presidential Order.
 The Chancellor has a ceremonial role of opening the UR academic year, presiding over graduation ceremonies and granting other awards.
 The current chancellor is Patricia Campbell, who is the chief administrative officer of Tufts University.
 Campbell took over the role from Mike O'Neal, former president of Oklahoma Christian University.